Reference · Archetypes

 ApproachEmotional trigger.
 New arrival, limited drop, social proof.
 Never sound like a reminder.

-What damagesScheduled-feeling messages.
+What kills the openScheduled-feeling messages.
 “It's been 47 days” copy.
 Anything analytical.

 Common inFashion, jewellery, gifting categories, lifestyle D2C, accessories.